November 22, 2025 (14d ago) — last updated November 30, 2025 (6d ago)

 Practical Tools for Dissolving Resistance

 Understanding why you resist is only the start.
 Now move from understanding to doing.
-This isn’t about forcing giant leaps; real change happens through small, deliberate steps.
+Real change happens through small, deliberate steps.
 Build a toolkit of simple practices that make change feel like exploration rather than threat.

 Start with Mini-Experiments